 What Are The Different Types Of Risks In Project Management

-From stakeholders who keep asking for more changes than your productivity can handle, to a budget too tight to make any mistakes, you’re successfully navigating all those risks on the daily.
+From stakeholders who keep asking for more changes than your productivity can handle, to a budget too tight to make any mistakes, you’re successfully navigating all those risks daily.

 But they still take their toll.